GENE GUIDE

 This section includes a summary of information from major published articles.
 It highlights how many people have different symptoms.
 To learn more about the articles, see the Sources and references section of this guide.

-Most people who have NRXN1-related syndrome have some degree of intellectual disability.
-This can range from mild to moderate.
+Most people with NRXN1-related syndrome had some degree of intellectual disability.
+This ranged from mild to moderate.
 Children need a lot of learning support and may need to go to a special school where the right support is available.
 Adults who have the syndrome may need supervision.

-Most people who have NRXN1-related syndrome have problems with communication.
-They have trouble speaking and getting their message across to others.
-They have less trouble understanding words and sentences.
-People who have the syndrome often start talking late, with their first words usually spoken around age 2.
+Most people with NRXN1-related syndrome had problems with communication.
+They had trouble speaking and getting their message across to others.
+They had less trouble understanding words and sentences.
+People who have the syndrome often started talking late, with their first words usually spoken around age 2.

 Behavior

-People who have NRXN1-related syndrome can have autism or features of autism.
-They can also have other behavior issues, such as attention deficit hyperactivity disorder, also called ADHD.
+Some people with NRXN1-related syndrome had autism or features of autism.
+They also had other behavior issues, such as attention deficit hyperactivity disorder, also called ADHD.

 Brain